SonyaMoisset/Pluralsight_Training/README.md

 - Web App Hacking: Caching Problems by Dawid Czagan
 - Web App Hacking: Hacking Password Reset Functionality by Dawid Czagan
 - Security for Hackers and Developers: Overview by Dr. Jared DeMott
+- Play by Play: OWASP Top 10 2016 by Troy Hunt and Andrew van der Stock
+- Play by Play: JavaScript Security by Aaron Powell and Troy Hunt
+- Play by Play: Modern Web Security Patterns by Troy Hunt and Lars Klint

+## Microservices
+- Microservices: The Big Picture by Antonio Goncalves
+- Microservices Architecture by Rag Dhiman

+## Architecture
+- Security Architecture by Kevin Henry

+## Cloud Computing
+- Cloud Computing: The Big Picture by David Chappell

+## AWS
+- AWS Developer: The Big Picture by Ryan Lewis
+- Navigating the AWS Management Console by Andreas Wittig and Michael Wittig
+- Building Scalable APIs with the AWS API Gateway by Will Button

 ## Blockchain
 - Surveying Blockchain Technologies for Enterprise by Scott Driscoll